treeverse/lakeFS/design/metadata_kv/index.md

 At the heart of the design, is a simple Key/Value interface, used for all mutable metadata management.

+### Semantics

+Order operations by a "happens before" operation: operation A happened before operation B if A finished before B started.
+If operation A happened before B then we also say that B happened after A.  (As usual, these are not a total ordering!)

+#### Consistency guarantees

+* If a write succeeds, successive reads and listings will return the contents of either that write or of some other write that did not happen before it.

+* A succesful read returns the contents of some write that did not happen after it.

+* A listing returns the contents of some writes that did not happen after it.

+* A successful commit holds the contents of some listing of the entire keyspace.

+* Mutating operations (commits and writes) may succeed or fail.
+When they fail, their contents might still be visible.

+#### Consistency **non**-guarantees

+These guarantees do *not* give linearizability of any kind.
+In particular, these are some possible behaviours.

+1. **Impossible ordering by application logic (the "1-3-2 problem"):** I write an application that reads a number from a file, increments it, and writes back the same file (this application performs an unsafe increment).
+I start with the file containing "1", and run the application twice concurrently.
+An observer (some process that repeatedly reads the file) may observe the value sequence "1", "3", "2".
+If the observer commits each version, it can create a **history** of these values in this order.
+2. **Non-monotonicity (the "B-A-N-A-N-A-N-A-... problem :banana:"):** A file has contents "B".
+   I start a continuous committer (some process that repeatedly commits).
+Now I run two concurrent updates: one updates the file contents to "N", the other updates the file contents to "A".
+Different orderings can cause histories that look like "B", "A", "N", "A", "N", "A", "N", ... to any length.

 ### Key/Value Store interface

 This is roughly the API: